splunk/public-o11y-docs/gdi/opentelemetry/configure-the-collector-ootb.rst

    flowchart LR

       accTitle: Default traces pipeline diagram
       accDescr: Receivers send traces to the traces/memory_limiter processor.
 The traces/memory_limiter processor sends traces to the batch processor, and the batch processor sends traces to the resource detection processor.
-The resource detection processor sends traces to the Splunk APM exporter and the Signalfx exporter.
+The resource detection processor sends traces to the Splunk APM exporter and the SignalFx exporter.

       %% LR indicates the direction (left-to-right)